parrao/javecode/README.md

 p1.and(p2).test(34)
 p1.or(p2).test(34)
 p1.negate().test(34)   -- Opposite(not), means to check the number is not even.

+### Summary: Take some input and perform some conditional check and returns boolean value--> Predicate

 Function: input-> perform some operation and produce result
 ---------